wickandbergamot/wickandbergamot/docs/src/developing/clients/jsonrpc-api.md

 infrastructure.
 This request will always return a HTTP 200 OK response with a body of "ok", "behind" or "unknown" based on the following conditions:

-1. If one or more `--known-validator` arguments are provided to `safecoin-validator`, "ok" is returned when the node has within `HEALTH_CHECK_SLOT_DISTANCE` slots of the highest known validator, otherwise "behind". "unknown" is returned when no slot information from known validators is not yet available.
+1. If one or more `--known-validator` arguments are provided to `wickandbergamot-validator`, "ok" is returned when the node has within `HEALTH_CHECK_SLOT_DISTANCE` slots of the highest known validator, otherwise "behind". "unknown" is returned when no slot information from known validators is not yet available.